Chiral quantum optics in the bulk of photonic quantum Hall systems: Photonic quantum Hall percolation networks

 \subsection{Beam splitters}

 In our discussion above we have implicitly assumed that the spatial variations of the applied potential are sufficiently smooth and that equipotential lines never cross.
 In this case the whole lattices separates into a set of disjoint 1D channels.
-In order to achieve higher degrees of connectivity and non-local operations, we can violate those assumptions in order to realize beam splitter elements that coherently couple different channels.
+In order to achieve higher degrees of connectivity and non-local operations, we can violate those assumptions in order to realize beam splitter elements that coherently couple different channels. {This is an essential element for any photonic network and is also at the core of quantum computational schemes with linear optics \cite{Milburn_RevModPhys.79.135, Mile_PhysRevA.76.032321}, provided that one can tune each network element to produce the desired output.
+Beam-splitter interactions also play a major role in the discussion regarding the so-called quantum Hall extended states \cite{Trugman_PhysRevB.27.7539, Arovas_PhysRevLett.60.619, Huo_extstates_PhysRevLett.68.1375} and in the percolation random network description of the quantum Hall effect \cite{Chalker_1988, KRAMER2005211}.
+Here, disorder-induced crossings of equipotential lines or the tunneling between neighbour equipotential lines give rise to effective nodes with multiple input and output channels, however, with random transmission amplitude.
+In contrast, in the current synthetic quantum Hall system, the same processes can be implemented under fully controlled conditions.}